xcodereleases/data/README.md

-# data
+# XcodeReleases

-The data generator that powers xcodereleases.com
+The data and generator that powers xcodereleases.com